 I just need to find a chemist that most reliably prescribes it.
 That one is definitely an art not a science.

-Note this useful link, which sums up several of the “MS-related” diets that I’ve heard mentioned:
+As a footnote, see this useful link, which sums up several of the “MS-related” diets that I’ve heard mentioned:

 April 2017: I have now been on my MS diet for 2 years.